-the name of the assay to extract from the TreeSummarizedExperiment object (default assayName = "counts").
+(default assayName = "counts").
 Not used if the input object is a phyloseq.

-character vector with exactly, three elements: a string indicating the name of factor whose levels are the conditions to be compared, the name of the level of interest, and the name of the other level.

-116 set_ZicoSeq

-strata a factor such as subject IDs indicating the permutation strata or characters indicating the strata variable in meta.dat.
-Permutation will be confined to each stratum.
-This can be used for paired or some longitudinal designs. the name(s) for the variable(s) to be adjusted.
-Multiple variables are allowed. adj.name They could be numeric or categorical; should be in meta.dat. feature.dat.type the type of the feature data.
+adj.name the name(s) for the variable(s) to be adjusted.
+Multiple variables are allowed.

+They could be numeric or categorical; should be in meta.dat.

+feature.dat.type

+the type of the feature data.
 It could be "count", "proportion" or "other".
-For "proportion" data type, posterior sampling will not be performed, but the referencebased ratio approach will still be used to address compositional effects.
-For "other" data type, neither posterior sampling or reference-base ratio approach will be used. is.winsor a logical value indicating whether winsorization should be performed to replace outliers.
-The default is TRUE. outlier.pct the expected percentage of outliers.
+For "proportion" data type, posterior sampling will not be performed, but the reference-based ratio approach will still be used to address compositional effects.
+For "other" data type, neither posterior sampling or reference-base ratio approach will be used.

+is.winsor a logical value indicating whether winsorization should be performed to replace outliers.
+The default is TRUE.

+outlier.pct the expected percentage of outliers.
 These outliers will be winsorized.
 The default is 0.03.
-For count/proportion data, outlier.pct should be less than prev.filter. winsor.end a character indicating whether the outliers at the "top", "bottom" or "both" will be winsorized.
+For count/proportion data, outlier.pct should be less than prev.filter.

+winsor.end a character indicating whether the outliers at the "top", "bottom" or "both" will be winsorized.
 The default is "top".
+If the feature.dat.type is "other", "both"

+may be considered.

+is.post.sample a logical value indicating whether to perform posterior sampling of the underlying proportions.
+Only relevant when the feature data are counts.

+post.sample.no the number of posterior samples if posterior sampling is used.
+The default is 25.

+112 weights\ZINB

-If the feature.dat.type is "other", "both" may be considered. is.post.sample a logical value indicating whether to perform posterior sampling of the underlying proportions.
-Only relevant when the feature data are counts. post.sample.no the number of posterior samples if posterior sampling is used.
-The default is 25. the number of permutations.
-If the raw p values are of the major interest, set perm.no perm. no to at least 999. link.func a list of transformation functions for the feature data or the ratios.
+perm.no the number of permutations.
+If the raw p values are of the major interest, set perm. no to at least 999. link.func a list of transformation functions for the feature data or the ratios.
 Based on our experience, square-root transformation is a robust choice for many datasets. ref.pct percentage of reference taxa.
-The default is 0.5. the number of stages if multiple-stage normalization is used.
-The default is 6. stage.no excl.pct the maximum percentage of significant features (nominal p-value < 0.05) in the reference set that should be removed.
-Only relevant when multiple-stage normalization is used. logical, if TRUE create all combinations of input parameters (default expand = expand TRUE).
+The default is 0.5. stage.no the number of stages if multiple-stage normalization is used.
+The default is 6. excl.pct the maximum percentage of significant features (nominal p-value $< 0.05$ ) in the reference set that should be removed.
+Only relevant when multiple-stage normalization is used. expand logical, if TRUE create all combinations of input parameters (default expand = TRUE).

-A named list containing the set of parameters for DA_ZicoSeq method.
+A named list containing the set of parameters for DA\ZicoSeq method.